Thoughts on web development and technologies by Peter Gasston

 Anime with CSS and Webkit

-Recently I’ve been thinking about Webkit’s new CSS Transitions module, and playing The World Ends With You on the Nintendo DS.
+Recently I’ve been thinking about Webkit’s CSS Animation module, and playing The World Ends With You on the Nintendo DS.
 TWEWY is a JRPG with lots of simple Anime-style cutscenes, and it occurred to me that they must be quite easy to recreate using CSS Animation; so, I have.

 The Ideal Website for Textpattern